-meet the scientists and activists working to slow climate change
+meet SOME scientists and activists working to slow global warming

 Ocean superstar – Dr. Sylvia Earle – works through Mission Blue, which aims to share her lifelong love and commitment to the sea, creating Hope Spots – marine sanctuaries, all over the world.
 If you haven’t seen the Emmy® award-winning Mission Blue movie on Netflix, that’s so what you’re doing tonight.
 You will wake up tomorrow morning an ocean defender and Sylvia super-fan.

-Writer David Helvarg runs Blue Frontier and is organizing the March for the Ocean in June.
+Writer David Helvarg runs Blue Frontier and among other activities, organizes the annual March for the Ocean.
 Click here to find out what he's up to, or to buy one of his wonderful books!

 You love the Aquarium but did you know they also support a non-profit oceanographic research center, right there on the “Serengeti of the Sea”?

 Eu-PolarNet: the world’s largest consortium of expertise and infrastructure for polar research.